untakenJ/eaisy-email/README.md

 - `SMTP_USER`: Your email address (for sending the emails)
 - `SMTP_PASS`: Your email password or app-specific password
 - `EMAIL_RECIPIENT`: Email address where you want to receive the emails (can be different from SMTP_USER)

+Frontend variables:
+- `VITE_OWNER_NAME`: Your name as you want it to appear in the website title and header

 ## Deployment